torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 * All transports which have multi-packet rx and/or tx can deliver pps rates of up to 1Mps or more.

-* All legacy transports are generally limited to ~600-700MBit and 0.05Mps.

 * GRE and L2TPv3 allow connections to all of: local machine, remote machines, remote network devices and remote UML instances.

-* Socket allows connections only between UML instances.

-* Daemon and bess require running a local switch.
-This switch may be connected to the host as well.

 Network configuration privileges
 ================================

 The majority of the supported networking modes need ``root`` privileges.
-For example, in the legacy tuntap networking mode, users were required to be part of the group associated with the tunnel device.

-For newer network drivers like the vector transports, ``root`` privilege is required to fire an ioctl to setup the tun interface and/or use raw sockets where needed.
+For example, for vector transports, ``root`` privilege is required to fire an ioctl to setup the tun interface and/or use raw sockets where needed.

 This can be achieved by granting the user a particular capability instead of running UML as root.
 In case of vector transport, a user can add the